mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 </html>
 ```

-And just to make things even more interesting, let’s also require that if `class` or `style` values go beyond the page width, then they will also break out onto newlines:
+And just to make things even more interesting, let’s also require that if `class` or `style` values go beyond the page width, then their values will further be split into multiple lines:

 ```html
 <html>